mkdoc/mkdoc/README.md

 But the stream pipeline version will be faster as it does not need to launch multiple processes and does not convert the stream to JSON.

-Sample input is the [source file](https://github.com/mkdoc/mkdoc/blob/master/doc/readme.md) for this document.

 ## Command Line Tools

 Command line interfaces to a suite of [commonmark][] processing tools.